YoYoFuMedia Online Marketing Company Icon

 If you check your change history and you see your current agency hasn’t added negative keywords in the past month, you know you have an issue.

-We audits accounts all the time and 95% of the time, the dentist’s marketing team aren’t habitually adding negative keywords.
+We audit accounts all the time, and 95% of the time, the dentist’s marketing team aren’t habitually adding negative keywords.
 It makes sense, because most agencies have a single ads manager manage 60-120 accounts at once.
 With only about 20 working days in the week, they are spending less than half a day on your account per month.

 Want me to take a look at your account?